Lafora disease

-Lafora disease is a rare, autosomal recessive genetic disorder which results in myoclonus epilepsy and usually results in death several years after the onset of symptoms.
+Lafora disease is a rare, autosomal recessive genetic disorder which results in myoclonic epilepsy and usually results in death several years after the onset of symptoms.
 The disease is characterized by the accumulation of inclusion bodies, known as Lafora bodies, within the cytoplasm of the cells.
 The Lafora bodies are in the heart, liver, muscle, and skin.
 Lafora disease is also a neurodegenerative disease that causes impairment in the development of brain (cerebral) cortical neurons and is a glycogen metabolism disorder.

 Lafora disease (LD) was described by the Spanish neuropathologist Gonzalo Rodríguez Lafora (1886–1971) in 1911, while directing the Neuropathology Section at the Government Hospital for Mental Insane (current NIH, US).

 Lafora disease is very rare in children, adolescents and adults worldwide.
 However, it has a higher incidence among children and adolescents with ancestry from regions where consanguineous relationships are common, namely the Mediterranean (North Africa, Southern Europe), the Middle East, India, and Pakistan.
 Dogs can also have the condition.
 In dogs, Lafora disease can spontaneously occur in any breed, but the miniature wire-haired dachshund, bassett hound, and beagle are predisposed.

 Most patients with this disease do not live past the age of twenty-five, and it often leads to death within ten years of symptoms appearing.
 Late onset symptoms of this disease can begin at any age depending on the genes affected.
 At present, there is no cure for this disease, but there are ways to deal with symptoms through treatments and medications.
 There are five patient organizations worldwide that share resources and support the Lafora patient community.